Skip to content

 What other vegan alternatives are there?

 From the Makeup Root or the Alkenna root for example, a red, purely vegetable dye can be extracted.
-It can also be used in cooking with the help of red beet imitate.
-I recently had a vegan steak that imitated the bloody meat with the help of the popular vegetable.
+In cooking, it can also be extracted with the help of red beet imitate.
+I just recently had a vegan steak that mimicked the rare meat with the help of the popular vegetable.

 Apart from the alternatives for carmine mentioned above, it can of course also make sense to avoid the typical products with carmine altogether - because they are all not vital.
-On the contrary: for many people, the addition of "real carmine" leads to allergic reactions such as skin rashes and irritated airways.
+On the contrary, for many people the addition of "true carmine" causes allergic reactions, such as skin rash and irritated respiratory tract.

 Carmine is made from lice and is therefore not vegan

 The bright red dye carmine unfortunately has a deadly history for Cochineal scale insects, which is why it is not suitable for vegans.
-Unfortunately, there really are countless products that contain carminic acid.
-As is so often the case, it therefore helps to To take a closer look at the ingredients list.
-Here you have learned what to look out for - and what alternatives are available for carminic acid.
+Unfortunately, there are really countless products that contain carminic acid.
+As is so often the case, it therefore helps to check the respective To take a closer look at the ingredients list.
+Here you have learned what to look out for - and what alternatives are available to you for carminic acid.

-Do you have any questions, tips or experiences with the ingredient carmine E 120 that you would like to share?
+Do you have any questions, tips or your own experiences with the ingredient carmine E 120 that you would like to share?
 Then I look forward to your comment!

 Christoph from CareElite - Plastic-free living

-PS.: You want to know, why i live vegan and make no exception for insects?
-You can find out in the linked article!
+PS.: You want to know, why i live vegan and also make no exception for insects?
+In the linked amount post you will find out!

 References: